netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 - Don't forget to add a cover image and include any other appropriate tags for your post.

-deep resrarscapi

-import time

-from google import genai

-client = genai.Client()

-# Start the research task in the background

-interaction = client.interactions.create(

-    agent="deep-research-pro-preview-12-2025",

-    input="Research the history of Google TPUs.",

-    background=True

-)

-# ... wait and poll the results

 # Hooray "extra" ALPHABITZ!